jfairbank/pat-packet-visits-ruby-rails/README.md

 2016 in Kansas City, MO.
 This story uses the journey of the courier Pat Packet to explain HTTP, DNS, TCP/IP, and routing.

+**NOTE:** This story is still in development and is subject to change.

 ## Abstract

 The eager Pat Packet just started his first job at KPS (Kernel Parcel Service).